The top-of-the-range Kinsman K100GFX (RRP £299)

 Kinsman K25B bass amp

-Kinsman, a new amplifier manufacturer distributed by John Hornby Skewes, has announced its debut with a range of eight affordable solid-state amplifiers - four a-piece for guitar and bass players.
+Kinsman, a new amplifier manufacturer distributed by John Hornby Skewes, has announced its debut with a range of eight affordable solid-state guitar amplifiers - four a-piece for guitar and bass players.

 The top-of-the-range Kinsman K100GFX (RRP £299) is a two channel, 100-watt combo amplifier with two 12-inch speakers, a dedicated three-band EQ for each channel and eight built-in 24-bit digital effects, including reverb, echo and chorus.
 The amp also features a balanced XLR output, a speaker output, a headphone jack and a CD/Tape/iPod input.